Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Conclusions

 \section{Conclusions}

 We propose the DNN-MBDQ model where the density-free/deep learning-aided many-body dispersion model is extended to quadrupolar polarizability terms thanks to a Random Phase Approximation formalism.
-Quadrupole polarizabilities are recursively retrieved from free-atom dipole polarizabilities and atom-in-molecule volumes modelled via the accurate and transferable neuronal network recently proposed.\cite{dnnmbd} The proposed strategy can be readily applied to MBD model based on the volume reascaling polarizability partitioning as it does not require any additional electron density-derived quantity.
-The density-free DNN-MBDQ model implemented in the Tinker-HP package exhibits improved accuracy compared to dipole-based MBD models.
-In particular, for the equilibrium inter-molecular distances covered by the widely used S22 data set, the DNN-MBDQ shows a remarkable improvement (up to 45\%) compared to dipole-only based MBD models and this highlights the importance of quadrupole-quadrupole and dipole-quadrupole interaction contributions at mid-ranges.\\ The DNN-MBDQ model was also coupled with the B86bPBE dispersionless functional, resulting in lower errors compared to the case where the dipole-only DNN-MBD correection was employed, confirming the important role of quadrupoles.\\ We believe that the high accuracy exhibited by the DNN-MBDQ model coupled with semi-local functionals will be beneficial in pushing Kohn-Sham Density Functional Theory a step closer to post-Hartree Fock reference standards which, due to their high computational cost can not be employed to explore larger systems of relevance in bio- and material modelling.
+Quadrupole polarizabilities are recursively retrieved from free-atom dipole polarizabilities and atom-in-molecule volumes modelled via the accurate and transferable neuronal network recently proposed.\cite{dnnmbd} The described stategy can be readily applied to MBD model based on the volume reascaling polarizability partitioning as it does not require any additional electron density-derived quantity.
+The density-free DNN-MBDQ model implemented in the Tinker-HP package exhibits improved accuracy compared its dipole-only DNN-MBD counterpart as well as reference MBD-based models.
+In particular, for the widely used S22 data set of dimers placed at equilibrum inter-molecular distances, the DNN-MBDQ shows a remarkable improvement compared to dipole-only reference MBD models.\\ In addition to the common and successful PBE and PBE semi-local functionals, the DNN-MBDQ model is also coupled with the B86bPBE one, to explore the possibility of employing dispersionless functionals, preventing double counting dispersion, especially at shorter ranges.
+For this case, the errors are abundantly below the chemical accuracy threshold and similar (in some cases even lower) to the ones obtained for the PBE/PBE0 case.\\ We believe that the high accuracy exhibited by the DNN-MBDQ model coupled with semi-local and dispersionless functionals will be beneficial in pushing Kohn-Sham Density Functional Theory a step closer to post-Hartree Fock reference standards which, due to their high computational cost can not be employed to explore larger systems of relevance in bio- and material modelling.
 Further work will be therefore dedicated to the evaluation of possible couplings of the DNN-MBDQ approach with existing modern DFT functionals towards generalized chemical accuracy.
 Such a strategy opens the door to designing accurate, large-scale, energies databases towards various machine learning applications.
 Finally, the DNN-MBDQ energy correction can be directly added as an \emph{a posteriori} term to pure KS-DFT energies in virtue of the model's density-free features arising from the transferable deep neuronal network employed.

 \begin{acknowledgement} This work has been funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant No 810367), project EMC2 (JPP).
 Computations have been performed at GENCI (IDRIS, Orsay, France and TGCC, Bruyères le Chatel) on grant no A0070707671.